pointOfive/Home/Bio/README.md

 [data analysis](https://github.com/pointOfive/Examples/tree/master/Papers#publications),
 much of the modern data analysis toolset
 (e.g., Python, SQL, Machine Learning, Classification, Big Data, Recommender Systems, Dimensionality Reduction, NLP, etc.) was new(ish) to me.
-But picking up these tools never felt "hard" or "foreign" -- they're very comfortable and seemless extensions of my skill set.
+But picking up these tools never felt "hard" or "foreign" -- predictive methodology and supporting tools therein are very comfortable for me and are a seemless and natural extension of my previous training.
 Actually, coming back to [scripting and coding](https://github.com/pointOfive/Examples/tree/master/Code), [organizing data processing environments](https://github.com/pointOfive/Examples/tree/master/Compute#aws-ec2emrs3) and [modeling and analyzing data](https://github.com/pointOfive/Examples/tree/master/Examples) just felt like returning to my roots -- it was comfortable, exciting, and